15 Treatments for Chronic Fatigue Syndrome (CFS)

 • Health first – most mornings I journal, have a shower, take my supplements, and do some stretching, meditation, yoga, and breakfast before looking at my phone.
 On the days I didn’t have the energy to get up, I’d still do the aspects of this I could before picking up my phone or computer.

-• Getting up later and going to bed earlier – I remember the first time a functional doctor told me to go to bed by 9pm and to stay in bed until 9am.
+• Getting up later and going to bed earlier – I remember the first time a functional doctor told me to go to bed by 9 pm and to stay in bed until 9 am.
 Initially, I struggled with this as it felt lazy.
 Yet, my overachiever mindset (and desire to cram in as much as I could into a day), for over fifty years, was one of the reasons I got ill.
-If I was honest, I was already struggling to be up this long anyway so I followed their advice and found it was exactly what I needed.
+However, as I was already struggling to be up this long anyway, I followed their advice—and found it was exactly what I needed.
 Getting more rest could help you if you’re at the CRASH stage of chronic fatigue or are having a relapse.
 Unsure what stage you’re at?
 Check out my What is Chronic Fatigue Blog <HERE>.

 • Listening to my body – this has become my mantra.
-I hate letting people down and often want to get on with life as I used to do, but one of the worst things you can do with chronic fatigue is to push through the signals your body is sending you.
-Whenever I feel tired yet tempted to do something I ask myself, what is in my body’s highest interest?
-It is usually to rest although sometimes it’s to get fresh air, or to meet up with someone.
-This all involved letting go of your ego (especially if you have a tendency to set yourself goals) and to say ‘no’ more often without worrying about what people think.
+I hate letting people down, and when I was ill often yearned to get on with life as I used to.
+But one of the worst things you can do with chronic fatigue is to push through the signals your body is sending you.
+Whenever I felt tired yet tempted to do something, I asked myself, What is in my body’s highest interest?
+Often it was to rest although sometimes it was to get fresh air, or to meet up with someone.
+This all involves letting go of your ego (especially if you tend to set yourself goals) and saying ‘no’ more often without worrying about what people think.

 • Limiting activities – having chronic fatigue is like having a faulty battery in your phone: you only have enough energy to do a few things.
-Once your battery runs out you can’t do any more.
-This has been one of the hardest lessons to learn.
+Once your battery runs out, you can’t do any more.
+This was one of the hardest lessons to learn.
 At my worst, my body couldn’t do much other than sleep for what seemed like weeks on end.
-Then as I started to feel I had more energy, despite knowing about the need to increase activities very gradually, I still had regular relapses until I accepted any increase in activity needed to be much slower than I wanted.
+Then, as I started to feel I had more energy, despite knowing about the need to increase activities very gradually, I still had regular relapses until I accepted that any increase in activity needed to be much slower than I wanted.

 • Tapping/EFT, NLP, and self-hypnosis – these are my go-to techniques for letting go of negative emotions such as stress or frustration and physical pain.
 You can find out more about tapping for chronic fatigue in this book